hackerbayuniversity/Course/tasks/task-4/Solution.md

 # Task 4 Tutorial

 *Time for some front-end action.
-In this tutorial we will create sign up and login forms with React and Redux.
+In this tutorial we will create sign up and login forms with React and Redux that will interact with APIs we have created.
 Let's get to work.*

 ##### 1. Set up React and Redux
-* Clone the following repository.
+* In a new folder open the command line and run.
     ```bash
     git clone https://github.com/tarique93102/react-redux-starter-template
     ```